First-time Setup on Linux VPS - Server Setup

 security of your new VPS.

-First step – Make sure you received VPS login informatin in your Inbox
+The first step – Make sure you received VPS login information in your Inbox

 With every new VPSie, we send out an email notification stating the name given to the server,

 From the above information, it means that initial configuration allows you to remotely login